-To remove the record from the list permanently, click : (Table row actions), Delete.

-5

-Click ‡ (Table row actions), View Included Executions to see the executions performed as a part of the selected operation.

-6 -

-Select an execution from the list to view information about that execution in the Info panel.
+1 • Open Device Management , All Operations .
+A list of current and completed operations appears.
+2 To pause an operation, choose an operation and click More , and select Pause .
+Executions already in progress continue to completion, and no more executions are started.
+3 4 To start a phase of an operation, choose an operation and and click More , and select Start next phase ; or, click Start in the Operation Summary panel, under the section for the next phase.
+You can also schedule when to start the phase by clicking Schedule .
+4 To stop an operation in progress, choose an operation and click More , and select Stop , or select a phase in the Operation Summary panel and click Stop .
+Executions already in progress continue to completion, and any executions that have not started are marked as failed.
 END OF STEPS

-4.12 How do I view a history of operations performed on an NE?
+4.10 How do I view the details of completed operations?

-4.12.1 Steps

-1
+Open Device Management, All Operations.
+A list of current and completed operations appears.

-Open Device Management , Managed Network Elements A list of network elements appears.
+Open Device Management, Managed Network Elements..
+A list of network elements appears.

-2 -------------------------------------

 In the row for the NE you need to manage, click (Table row actions), Operation History.
 A list of operations performed on that NE appears.

-END OF STEPS

-4.13 How do I automate the cleanup of completed operations?
+4.12 How do I automate the cleanup of completed operations?

-4.13.1 Purpose

 You can create Operation Clean-up policies to automatically delete operations after a specified time.
 A policy can apply to all operations, or only operations of specific types.
 The default clean-up policy removes operations that are older than 30 days, triggering once a day at 07:30 am.

 Note: You can create multiple policies for the same filter, but the lifecycle of duplicate policies should be closely managed.
 Cleanup is not applied to operations created as a part of importing node images during the nsp-ne-sw-import operation.

-4.13.2 Steps

-1 ----

-Open Device Management , All Operations .
-A list of current and completed operations appears.

-Click on Settings.
-The Device Operations Settings panel appears, displaying a list of clean-up policies.

-4.14 How do I view reports generated by an operation?
+4.13 How do I view reports generated by an operation?